ghalactic/github-release-from-tag/README.md

 # Set to true to produce releases in a draft state.
 draft: true

+checksum:
+  # Set to false to disable generation of checksum assets for releases.
+  generateAssets: false

-# Set to true to append automatically generated release notes to the release
+# Set to true to append automatically generated release notes to release bodies.
-# body.
 generateReleaseNotes: true

 # Set to true or false to override the automatic tag name based pre-release